ivan-paleo/publish-micro-image/README.md

 ### Digital magnification
 Things get more complicated in the digital world.
 It all comes down to one single question: **what is THE size of the magnified area when stored on a digital image?** Is it the size of the screen when you acquire the image?
 Is it the size of the screen when you view the image?
 Is it the size printed on paper, or projected to a screen?
 There is no single size for a digital image because it depends on the viewing medium: increase the size of the viewing medium and the magnification will increase as well, even though the image is the same.
 Does that mean that increasing the size of the viewing medium will improve the resolution?
 Unfortunately, no.

 Let us see how the digital magnification is calculated.
-The problem with a digital image (as opposed to an analog image) is that many component come into play to magnify the sample: both the optical (objective, optical zoom and camera adaptor) and digital (camera sensor, viewing medium and digital zoom) components must be considered.
+The problem with a digital image (as opposed to an analog image) is that many components come into play to magnify the sample: both the optical (objective, optical zoom and camera adaptor) and digital (camera sensor, viewing medium and digital zoom) components must be considered.
 Note that the oculars are not relevant anymore because the light goes to the camera without passing through the oculars.
 This is how to calculate the digital magnification:

 $digital \ mag. = \frac{objective \ magnification \times optical \ zoom \times camera \ adaptor \times viewing \ medium \ diagonal \times digital \ zoom}{camera \ sensor \ diagonal}$  (2)

-For example, using a 20x objective, 2x optical zoom, 1x camera adaptor, 381 mm screen diagonal (= 15"), 1x digital zoom, and 11 mm camera sensor diagonal, the total on-screen magnification is:
+For example, using a 20x objective, 2x optical zoom, 1x camera adaptor, 381 mm or 15" screen diagonal (to be precise, what matters is **the diagonal of the part of the screen where the image is displayed**), 1x digital zoom, and 11 mm camera sensor diagonal, the total on-screen magnification is:

 $\frac{20 \times 2 \times 1 \times 381 \times 1}{11} \approx 1385 \times$

 As you can see, with the same optical components (except oculars) as in the example calculation of the optical magnification above (see formula (1)), the resulting digital magnification is about 3.5 $\times$ larger than the optical magnification. **So digital and optical magnifications *are* different!**

 An example I like to show is the figure 8a of [Pedergnana (2020)](#references) (the paper can be read [here](https://rdcu.be/cWpDH)).
 According to the legend, the original magnification of the optical light microscopy image on the left is 10x and that of the SEM image on the right is 200x (actually 260x according to the data zone on the image itself).
 So different magnifications but same field of view and roughly same size on the PDF...?!
-Here I do not mean that Antonella Pedergnana was wrong, but rather that the concept of digital magnification is useless!
+Here I do not mean that Antonella Pedergnana was wrong; she actually did correctly report the microscopes' settings, which are misleading for the reader.
+This example shows that the concept of digital magnification is troublesome!

 Also, the formula (2) shows that calculating the total digital magnification is not so easy in practice: the camera sensor diagonal and the viewing medium diagonal are not always known.